learn-co-curriculum/phase-0-css-fundamentals-lab/README.md

 Links to stylesheets should go at the end of the `<head>` section!
 Make sure you provide a _relative_ path to the stylesheet.

+Now, what is a relative path?
+You could write `href="style.css"` and the content of `style.css` would change your `index.html` file.
+But we want to teach you to require external resources (like CSS or JavaScript) by using _relative paths_.
+Relative paths make it _crystal clear_ which file is being used.
+Relative paths start with `./` which means "from the directory I am currently in."
+So, when we use `link` to associate with a stylesheet and we write `href="./style.css"` we're saying: "From the directory in which I, the `index.html` file live, look for a file called `style.css` and use it.
+This pattern will help you and other developers remove any possible confusion.

 Hint: Try adding the following temporarily to your `style.css` file to test if your linked CSS is working: